AkiraBrahe/BTX_ExpansionPack/README.md

 # BTX Mech Pack

-Add new 'Mech variants and any new equipment they come with.
+A BattleTech Extended mod that adds over a hundred new 'Mech variants, as well as new weapons and upgrades from the 3050s to the early 3060s.
 All 'Mechs are ported from scratch using MegaMekLab.
 Requires CAC-C.

 ## Installation / Usage